 The short man produced a roller chain from his belt and rushed forward, flailing metal.
 Syzr maintained his position and let the chain drive strike him across his armored left shoulder, whereafter recoil brought the slender piece of machinery up into the assailant’s face.
 The short man screamed and clutched rubies at his eye.
 Syzr kicked the man in the gut and slammed a fist into his trachea.
 As his companion dropped to the ground, vainly sucking air, the fat man rushed in, grunting with rage, and caught Syzr about the mid-section, attempting a tackle, but recieved an elbow to the back of his neck and ragdolled.
 Syzr kicked the man in the face until he stilled permanently, then picked up the chain drive and turned to the leader, whose face tinctured with terror and incredulity.

 The tall man bolted and caught the weight of the chain drive to the back of his right knee, stumbling to the ground, cursing as Syzr fell upon him.
 Before Syzr could land a critical blow, the tall mugger brought his hands up around his head, curling his body into his attacker, and, with considerable effort, shucked the man free of his body.
 The thief rolled and picked up his shiv, taking several swipes in Syzr’s direction – feints.
-Syzr wasn’t concerned with getting sliced – his armor could take it – but a direct thrust could still pierce, so he backed up cautiously, body tense, shoulders rolling.
+Syzr wasn’t concerned with getting sliced, his armor could take it.
+He backed up, confident, coiled, shoulders rolling.
 Form fluid and controlled.
-The mugger grabbed a empty bottle off the ground, flew forth and stuck his foe in the side, feeling the armor give, he grinned and brought the glass down into Syzr’s head, shattering the vessel and denting the helm.
-Syzr took the blows with a grunt of pain and caught the mugger’s left hand in which he hefted the neck of the broken bottle and squeezed with all his strength.
+The mugger grabbed a empty bottle off the ground, flew forth and stuck his foe in the side, feeling the armor give, he grinned and brought the glass down into Syzr’s head, shattering the vessel and scuffing the helm.
+Syzr took the blows with a grunt of surprise and pain and caught the mugger’s left hand in which he hefted the neck of the broken bottle and squeezed with all his strength.
 The mugger loosed a howl of agony as the remnant of the bottle fractured red ribbons to hand.
 Syzr drew the man’s dactyls to palm and smashed them against his face, once, twice and then headbutted the reaver to the ground.

 Squealing and cupping his bleeding visage, the mugger fled.